jurajsic/DQBFbenchmarks/README.md

 ```
 benchmarks/
 ```
 contains all benchmark sets.
-See the files `explanation.txt` inside this folder and subfolder for an explanation of benchmarks.
+See the files `explanation.txt` inside this folder and its subfolders for an explanation of benchmarks.

 ```
 results/